Welcome

 Answer:

 No. A former spouse/civil partner may only claim if they have not remarried or entered a further civil partnership.
-Claim is barred once a new marriage or partnership begins.
+In addition, many divorce orders include clean break provisions that bar claims.

 Procedure and Time Limits

 A claim must be started within six months of the grant of representation.
-Claims after this require court permission and are only granted where strict criteria are met.
+Claims after this require court permission and are only granted where strict criteria are met (including reasons for the delay, merits of the claim, whether the estate has been distributed, and whether the personal representatives or beneficiaries had notice within time).

 The Act applies where the deceased was domiciled in England & Wales at death.
-Only the net estate is available for orders (i.e., what the deceased could have disposed of by will, minus debts and taxes).
+Only the net estate is available for orders (i.e., what the deceased could have disposed of by will or on intestacy, minus debts, taxes and administration expenses).

 Key Term: grant of representation